sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 ### Review Hand-off Notes

-The previous on-call engineer should post in the #delivery channel a link to the [Delivery On-Call Hand-off Google Doc](https://docs.google.com/document/d/1K1ZsfocwLk9F6Do4DZQImiSmh-ln2L3IomDBlxxdQHs/edit?usp=sharing)
+The previous on-call engineer should post in the #delivery channel a link to the [Delivery On-Call Hand-off Notes](https://github.com/sourcegraph/delivery-scratch)

 This document is designed to help the Incoming Engineer On-Call get up to speed with any open issues that require their attention during their shift.
 Additionally, this is designed to provide a mechanism for the Outgoing Engineer On-Call to offload support duties in order to transition back into project work.